Alumni

 I had the opportunity to work on a very engaging project about emitter location and signals processing.
 The experience taught me how to approach a real world project, to make the result of it not only interesting academically, but also usable and useful.

-Project: Signal processing pipeline for emitter geolocation from a LEO satellite constellation
+Project: Signal processing pipeline for emitter geolocation from a LEO satellite constellation, Deploying Pathfinder: Improvement of the capabilities and testing campaign

 My research training semester consisted in the development of a closed-loop tracking algorithm for optical systems in the context of Space Situational Awareness (SSA).
 Working with Space Campus allowed me to have inputs from many different actors, which was a highly enriching experience.